Open Petri Nets: From Petri Nets to Commutative Monoidal Categories

 It seems Montanari and Meseguer were the first to treat Petri nets as presentations of commutative monoidal categories \cite{MM}.
 They constructed a closely related but different left adjoint functor from a category of Petri nets to a category of `Petri categories', which they call $\Cat\Petri$.
 Our category $\Petri$ is a subcategory of their category of Petri nets: our morphisms of Petri nets send places to places, while they allow more general maps that send a place to a formal linear combination of places.
 On the other hand, their $\Cat\Petri$ is the full subcategory of $\CMC$ containing only commutative monoidal categories whose objects form a \emph{free} commutative monoid.

-One reason we use our adjunction rather than theirs is that $\CMC$ has finite colimits, while $\Cat\Petri$ does not.
-A commutative monoidal category with only identity morphisms is just a commutative monoid of objects.
-A colimit of such commutative monoidal categories amounts to a colimit of commutative monoids.
-Thus, using the fact that the full subcategory of \emph{free} commutative monoids does not have all coequalizers, or pushouts, we can see $\Cat\Petri$ also lacks these.
-We need finite colimits to construct the symmetric monoidal double category $\Open(\CMC)$ in Thm.\ \ref{thm:openCMC}.

 In short, the situation is surprisingly subtle given the elementary nature of the concepts involved.
-The paper by Montanari and Meseguer actually discusses over half a dozen categories of Petri nets and commutative monoidal categories, none of which provides an adjunction with the properties we need.
+The paper by Montanari and Meseguer actually discusses over half a dozen categories of Petri nets and commutative monoidal categories.
 Further work by Degano, Meseguer, Montanari \cite{DMM} and Sassone \cite{SassoneStrong, SassoneCategory, SassoneAxiomatization} explores other variations on the theme of generating symmetric monoidal categories from Petri nets.
 Resisting the temptation to dwell on the subtleties of this topic, we present our approach with no further ado.

 \begin{defn} Let $\CMon$ be the category of commutative monoids and monoid homomorphisms. \end{defn}

 \begin{defn} Let $J \maps \Set \to \CMon$ be the free commutative monoid functor, that is, the left adjoint of the functor $K \maps \CMon \to \Set$ that sends commutative monoids to their underlying sets and monoid homomorphisms to their underlying functions.
 Let be the free commutative monoid monad given by the composite $KJ$. \end{defn}